 It does not matter in a strict liability claim how much care a manufacturer actually took in making a drug.
 When a victim brings a negligence claim after a drug recall, however, he or she has the burden of showing that the manufacturer failed to use the appropriate level of care that it reasonably should have been expected to use in the circumstances.
 The defect also must have directly caused the victim’s injuries and forced him or her to incur quantifiable damages.
 Negligence claims can be brought in conjunction with strict liability claims, so an injured consumer does not need to choose between them.

 Seeking compensation for injuries caused by a dangerous drug can be a complicated endeavor.
 It requires a deep understanding of the underlying science and experience trying cases against pharmaceutical companies.
-The product liability attorneys at Cecere Santana have the skills and resources necessary to help residents of Pembroke Pines and other Florida communities, such as Sunrise, Coral Springs, and West Palm Beach. if you have been hurt by a defective drug, you can schedule a free case evaluation with us by calling (800) 753-5529 or completing our online form.
+The product liability attorneys at Cecere Santana, PA have the skills and resources necessary to help residents of Fort Lauderdale and other Florida communities, such as Sunrise, Coral Springs, and West Palm Beach. if you have been hurt by a defective drug, you can schedule a free case evaluation with us by calling 800-753-5529 or completing our online form.